 ISO 27001 standard for information security revised

 Recently, the ISO 27001 standard for information security received an update.
-The revised standard has been published on 25 October 2022.
+The revised standard was published on 25 October 2022.
 The updated standard has been aligned with ISO 27002:2022 published in February this year and includes some technical corrections.
 ISO 27001:2022 is subject to a three-year transition period.
 This means that certified organisations must have switched to ISO 27001:2022 by autumn 2025.

 The ISO/IEC 27001 standard sets out the requirements for information security management systems and gives organisations direction for establishing, implementing, managing, maintaining, evaluating and improving an information security management system.
 The new version replaces ISO/IEC 27001:2017.

 Apart from alignment of ISO 27001 with the new ISO 27002 (which includes the 'controls' used by ISO 27001) and some technical corrections, the difference from the previous version of the standard lies mainly in the revised Annex A (see also this article from August 2022) and the structure of the standard.
 The 2022 version of ISO 27001 is classified according to the latest version of ISO's Harmonized Structure (HS), which makes it easier for organisations to integrate different management systems.
 Because of the HS, there is overlap between the different standards in the following areas:

 - Leadership (policies, roles, authorizations and responsibilities);

 - Support (resources, competences, awareness, communication and documentation);

 - Evaluation (internal audits, management review);

 - Improvement (continuous improvement, deviations and corrective actions).

 The introduction of ISO 27001:2022 means that organisations with an ISO 27001 certificate must transition to this revised version.
 A transition period has been set for this purpose.
 Its timeline is as follows: